Giants' Ben McAdoo throws Eli Manning under the bus for delay of game penalty

 The Giants couldn't get anything going offensively against the Lions

 It was getting late in the third quarter and the Giants were trailing the Lions, 17-7.
-After barely moving the football all night, the Giants had just marched right down to the Lions' 2-yard line, thanks to a 38-yard pass to Jerell Adams, a 17-yard pass to Brandon Marshall and, after a penalty, a seven-yard pass to Evan Engram.
+After barely moving the football all night, the Giants had just marched right down to the Lions' 2-yard line, thanks to a 38-yard pass to Jerell Adams, a 17-yard pass to Brandon Marshall and, after a penalty, a 7-yard pass to Evan Engram.

 The problem is that it was fourth down.
 Needing both a touchdown and a field goal to tie the game, Giants coach Ben McAdoo had a choice to make.
 Some would argue that you go for the field goal and take the points, making it a one-score game.
 Others would point out that a team struggling to move the ball needs to take advantage of getting so close to the end zone, and get the touchdown now.